 As is the principle for most maintenance procedures, consistency is key.
 Just as you can choose whether to fill up your car tank completely, halfway, or by the dollar amount at the gas station, you can choose how much oil to pour into your aircraft.
 If possible, you should try to refill the tank to the same amount each time.
 This simply helps to maintain accuracy and keep an eye out for any oil inconsistencies.

-The final element to consider when changing your oil is the type of oil you plan on using.
+The final element to consider when changing your oil is the type of engine oil you plan on using.
 Manufacturers usually specify the type of oil that they use in the factory.
 While it is advised to use this oil, it is possible to find an alternative.
 Prior research should be carried out to determine whether different oils can be mixed or not.
 In certain cases, you may need to drain the original oil before adding the new oil.
 Engine oil filling devices such as funnels or fluid servicing carts are advisable so to avoid messy and possibly expensive spillages.

 At ASAP Buying, owned and operated by ASAP Semiconductor, we can help you find all the engine oil changing devices you need for the civil aviation, and defense industries.
 We’re always available and ready to help you find all the parts and equipment you need, 24/7-365.
 For a quick and competitive quote, email us at sales@asapbuying.com or call us at +1-714-705-4780.